adoptium/infrastructure/CONTRIBUTING.md

 - [NVidia_Cuda_Toolkit role](https://github.com/adoptium/infrastructure/blob/master/ansible/playbooks/AdoptOpenJDK_Unix_Playbook/roles/NVidia_Cuda_Toolkit/tasks/main.yml) which performs a SHA256 check of the download
 - The [gcc_11 role](https://github.com/adoptium/infrastructure/blob/master/ansible/playbooks/AdoptOpenJDK_Unix_Playbook/roles/gcc_11/tasks/main.yml) is an example of SHA checks when there are multiple downloads for each architecture.
 It uses checksums stored in a [separate variables file](https://github.com/adoptium/infrastructure/blob/master/ansible/playbooks/AdoptOpenJDK_Unix_Playbook/roles/gcc_11/vars/main.yml)

-Where possible, if you are modifying a playbook to add somethign new, please also add information saying what it is needed for (it may be useful to link back to a related PR or issue)
+Where possible, if you are modifying a playbook to add something new, please also add information saying what it is needed for (it may be useful to link back to a related PR or issue)

 ## Using Vagrant to test your Ansible scripts